How To Deal With Friends Who Do Not Respect You?

 Don’t be afraid to lean on other friends for support and advice when dealing with disrespectful behavior.
 They can provide a valuable perspective and may help you realize that you deserve better.

-As the saying goes, “A real friend is one who walks in when the rest of the world walks out.”
+As the saying goes, “A real friend walks in when the rest of the world walks out.”

 Surround yourself with people who genuinely care for you, share your values, and treat you with respect.